richardborgesdev/english-hub/CHEAT_SHEET.md

 - In reported speech, remember to change pronouns, tenses, and time expressions appropriately.
 - Practice common mistake pairs by creating example sentences for each usage.
 - Pay attention to countable vs uncountable nouns when choosing "fewer" or "less".

+### Common Idioms & Expressions
+- **Function**: Use natural expressions that native speakers commonly use in conversations.
+- **Conversation Starters & Social Idioms**:
+  1. break the ice - Let me break the ice with a joke.
+  2. small talk - We made some small talk before the meeting.
+  3. hit it off - We really hit it off at the party.
+  4. get along - Do you get along with your coworkers?
+  5. see eye to eye - We don't always see eye to eye.
+- **Easy/Difficult Situations**:
+  1. piece of cake - The test was a piece of cake.
+  2. no sweat - Fixing this computer?
+No sweat!
+  3. over my head - This math problem is over my head.
+  4. in hot water - He's in hot water with his boss.
+  5. between a rock and a hard place - I'm between a rock and a hard place.
+- **Time & Speed**:
+  1. in the nick of time - We arrived in the nick of time.
+  2. time flies - Time flies when you're having fun.
+  3. better late than never - Sorry I'm late, but better late than never.
+  4. at the drop of a hat - She can sing at the drop of a hat.
+  5. once in a blue moon - I eat fast food once in a blue moon.
+- **Success & Accuracy**:
+  1. hit the nail on the head - You hit the nail on the head with that comment.
+  2. on the right track - You're on the right track with this project.
+  3. close but no cigar - Your answer was close but no cigar.
+  4. back to square one - We're back to square one with this problem.
+  5. the ball is in your court - I've done my part; the ball is in your court.
+- **Weather & Nature Idioms**:
+  1. it's raining cats and dogs - It's raining cats and dogs outside.
+  2. under the weather - I'm feeling under the weather today.
+  3. every cloud has a silver lining - Don't worry, every cloud has a silver lining.
+  4. calm before the storm - This quiet is the calm before the storm.
+  5. when it rains, it pours - First my car broke down, then I lost my job - when it rains, it pours.
+- **Money & Value**:
+  1. cost an arm and a leg - That car costs an arm and a leg.
+  2. worth its weight in gold - This advice is worth its weight in gold.
+  3. penny for your thoughts - You look deep in thought - penny for your thoughts?
+  4. break the bank - Dinner at that restaurant won't break the bank.
+  5. cut corners - Don't cut corners on this important project.
+- **Usage Example**: "The presentation was a piece of cake, and I hit the nail on the head with my main points.
+Time flies when you're doing something you enjoy!"

+### Collocations
+- **Function**: Learn natural word combinations that native speakers use automatically.
+- **Adjective + Noun Collocations**:
+  1. strong coffee (not powerful coffee)
+  2. heavy rain (not strong rain)
+  3. fast food (not quick food)
+  4. high temperature (not tall temperature)
+  5. deep sleep (not profound sleep)
+- **Verb + Noun Collocations**:
+  1. make a decision (not take a decision)
+  2. do homework (not make homework)
+  3. take a shower (not make a shower)
+  4. give advice (not say advice)
+  5. pay attention (not give attention)
+- **Verb + Preposition Collocations**:
+  1. depend on (not depend of)
+  2. consist of (not consist in)
+  3. apologize for (not apologize of)
+  4. agree with (not agree to a person)
+  5. succeed in (not succeed at)
+- **Noun + Noun Collocations**:
+  1. traffic jam (not car jam)
+  2. round trip (not circle trip)
+  3. job interview (not work interview)
+  4. computer screen (not computer monitor)
+  5. research paper (not investigation paper)
+- **Common Business Collocations**:
+  1. conduct research (not make research)
+  2. attend a meeting (not assist a meeting)
+  3. submit a report (not send a report)
+  4. meet deadlines (not reach deadlines)
+  5. achieve goals (not reach goals)
+- **Usage Example**: "I need to make a decision about the job offer.
+I'll conduct research on the company and submit my report before the deadline."

+## Word Formation

+### What is Word Formation?
+- **Function**: Build vocabulary systematically by understanding how words are created using prefixes, suffixes, and word combinations.
+- **Benefits**: Understand new words, improve vocabulary, communicate more precisely.

+### Common Prefixes
+- **Negative Prefixes**:
+  1. un- (unhappy, unclear, unfair)
+  2. dis- (disagree, dislike, disappear)
+  3. in- (incorrect, incomplete, invisible)
+  4. im- (impossible, impatient, immature)
+  5. ir- (irregular, irresponsible, irrelevant)
+- **Other Common Prefixes**:
+  1. re- (redo, return, rebuild)
+  2. pre- (preview, prepare, predict)
+  3. over- (overeat, overtime, overdo)
+  4. under- (understand, underwater, underpaid)
+  5. mis- (mistake, misunderstand, mislead)
+- **Usage Example**: "I need to rewrite this report because it's incomplete and unclear."

+### Common Suffixes
+- **Noun Suffixes**:
+  1. -tion (education, information, creation)
+  2. -ness (happiness, kindness, darkness)
+  3. -ment (development, improvement, agreement)
+  4. -er/-or (teacher, doctor, writer)
+  5. -ity (quality, responsibility, activity)
+- **Adjective Suffixes**:
+  1. -ful (helpful, useful, beautiful)
+  2. -less (helpless, useless, careless)
+  3. -able/-ible (comfortable, possible, terrible)
+  4. -ous (famous, dangerous, nervous)
+  5. -ive (active, creative, expensive)
+- **Adverb Suffixes**:
+  1. -ly (quickly, carefully, easily)
+  2. -ward (forward, backward, toward)
+- **Usage Example**: "The teacher's explanation was helpful and the activity was enjoyable, but some students were careless with their work."

+### Compound Words
+- **Function**: Combine two or more words to create new meanings.
+- **Noun + Noun**:
+  1. bedroom (bed + room)
+  2. football (foot + ball)
+  3. sunlight (sun + light)
+  4. newspaper (news + paper)
+  5. backpack (back + pack)
+- **Adjective + Noun**:
+  1. blackboard (black + board)
+  2. greenhouse (green + house)
+  3. software (soft + ware)
+  4. hardware (hard + ware)
+  5. blueprint (blue + print)
+- **Verb + Noun**:
+  1. breakfast (break + fast)
+  2. sunset (sun + set)
+  3. haircut (hair + cut)
+  4. workout (work + out)
+  5. cleanup (clean + up)
+- **Usage Example**: "Every morning at sunrise, I eat breakfast while reading the newspaper in my bedroom."

+### Word Formation Patterns
+- **Verb → Noun**:
+  1. educate → education
+  2. develop → development
+  3. teach → teacher
+  4. write → writer
+  5. create → creation
+- **Adjective → Noun**:
+  1. happy → happiness
+  2. kind → kindness
+  3. responsible → responsibility
+  4. active → activity
+  5. possible → possibility
+- **Noun → Adjective**:
+  1. care → careful/careless
+  2. help → helpful/helpless
+  3. use → useful/useless
+  4. beauty → beautiful
+  5. danger → dangerous
+- **Usage Example**: "The teacher's development of new activities shows her creativity and responsibility for student happiness."

+### Usage Tips
+- Learn word families together (care, careful, careless, carefully, carelessly)
+- Use prefixes to understand opposite meanings (happy/unhappy, possible/impossible)
+- Practice compound words in context to remember their meanings
+- Build vocabulary systematically by learning common prefixes and suffixes

 ---